Begun 2015 | 3,200 words

 That was one reason for starting this blog – to brag about getting a letter in The Guardian (it’s not easy) and to expound on the theme.
 Some posts have links at the top to such letters.

-Here’s a letter in The Observer – AKA The Guardian on Sunday – about the ethnic cleansing of the Rohingya people, re my post Halo goodbye, Suu.
+Here’s a letter in The Observer – aka The Guardian on Sunday – about the ethnic cleansing of the Rohingya people, re my post Halo goodbye, Suu.

 And here’s one in The Guardian about the racist question ‘Where are you really from?’, re my post Asian, Indian, Pakistani: what’s in a name?